JingweiQu/MIAM/README.md

 # Multi-granularity Correlation Refinement for Semantic Correspondence
 This repository is the implementation of the paper:

 Zhen Liang, Enyu Che, Guoqiang Xiao, and Jingwei Qu.
-[Multi-granularity Correlation Refinement for Semantic Correspondence](https://jingweiqu.github.io/project/MIAM/index.html).
-ICME, 2024.
+[Multi-granularity Correlation Refinement for Semantic Correspondence](https://jingweiqu.github.io/project/MIAM/index.html). *ICME*, 2024.

 It contains the training and evaluation procedures in the paper.